 The difference between using a debit card to get cash and using a credit card to get cash?
 When you use a debit card, the money you're taking out is already yours.
 But when you use a credit card to get a cash advance, that money isn't coming from your bank account.

 Every single time you use a credit card, you are taking out a small loan from your credit card company.
 If you pay back those loans in full every month, you can usually avoid paying interest on them.

 But you can't avoid paying interest on a cash advance.

 How much does a cash advance cost?

 Not every credit card company allows cash advances, and for those that do, the rates can vary wildly.
-According to the New York Times, the average APR for a cash advance hovers at around 24%, nearly 10 points higher than the average rate for a regular credit card purchase, which is around 16%.
+According to Forbes, the average APR for a cash advance hovers between 17.99% and 29.99%.

 Additionally, while most credit cards offer a grace period in which you can pay off your balance without paying any interest on it, there is no grace period on a credit card cash advance.
 Interest will begin incurring the moment you take out the cash and will continue to build until you pay it back in full.

-On top of all this, there's often a flat fee associated with credit card cash advances – typically around 3% of the total amount you take out.
-That means if you take out a $1,000 cash advance, you'll be paying an additional $30 in fees, on top of the interest that immediately starts accruing.
+On top of all this, there's often a flat fee associated with credit card cash advances – typically between 3% and 8% of the total amount you take out.
+For example, if you take out a $1,000 cash advance with a 3% flat fee, you'll be paying an additional $30 on top of the interest that immediately starts accruing.